Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 std::stable_sort (aValues->begin(), aValues->end());
 ~~~~~

-@subsection upgrade_occt700_2dlayers New implementation of 2d-layers
+@subsection upgrade_occt700_2dlayers On-screen objects and ColorScale

+Old mechanism for rendering Underlay and Overlay on-screen 2D objects based on Visual3d_Layer and immediate drawing model (e.g. uncached and thus slow) have been removed.
-In latest OCCT version API that provided old implementation of 2d-layers was removed.
-Classes Aspect_Clayer2d, OpenGl_GrahpicDriver_Layer, Visual3d_Layer, Visual3d_LayerItem, V3d_LayerMgr, V3d_LayerMgrPointer were deleted.
+Classes Aspect_Clayer2d, OpenGl_GraphicDriver_Layer, Visual3d_Layer, Visual3d_LayerItem, V3d_LayerMgr, V3d_LayerMgrPointer have been deleted.

-Now 2d-layers are implemented through Z-layers.
-In order to create a 2d-object it is necessary to follow several steps:
-1. Create an AIS interactive object
-2. Set a Z-layer for it to determine in which layer this object will be displayed (layer system provides order of displaying objects, ones in the lower layer will be displayed behind the others in the higher layer)
-3. Set transform persistence (flag Graphic3d_TMF_2d or Graphic3d_TMF_2d_IsTopDown and a gp_Pnt point, where X and Y are used to set the coordinates’ origin in 2d space of the view and Z coordinate defines the gap from border of view window, except center position)
+General AIS interactive objects with transformation persistence flag Graphic3d_TMF_2d can be used as replacement of Visual3d_LayerItem.
+Anchor point specified for transformation persistence defines a corner of window (or center in case of (0, 0) point).
+To keep on-screen 2D objects on the top of main screen, them could be assigned to appropriate Z-layer.
+Predefined Z-layers Graphic3d_ZLayerId_TopOSD and Graphic3d_ZLayerId_BotOSD are intended to replace Underlay and Overlay layers within old API.

+ColorScale object previously implemented using Visual3d_LayerItem has been moved to a new class AIS_ColorScale, with width and height specified explicitly.
-One more feature of new 2d-layers imlementation is a ColorScale based on  a new class AIS_ColorScale.
-Old implementation of ColorScale as a global property of V3d_View has been removed with associated methods V3d_View::ColorScaleDisplay(), V3d_View::ColorScaleErase(), V3d_View::ColorScaleIsDisplayed(), V3d_View::ColorScale() and classes V3d_ColorScale, V3d_ColorScaleLayerItem, Aspect_ColorScale.
+The property of V3d_View storing global ColorScale object has been removed with associated methods V3d_View::ColorScaleDisplay(), V3d_View::ColorScaleErase(), V3d_View::ColorScaleIsDisplayed(), V3d_View::ColorScale() and classes V3d_ColorScale, V3d_ColorScaleLayerItem, Aspect_ColorScale.

-New interactive object AIS_ColorScale provides the same configuration API as previously Aspect_ColorScale and V3d_ColorScale.
-It should be used in the following way to display a 2D presentation of ColorScale:
+Here is an example of creating ColorScale using updated API:

 ~~~~~
 Handle(AIS_ColorScale) aCS = new AIS_ColorScale();
 // configuring
-aCS->SetHeight            (0.95);
+Standard_Integer aWidth, aHeight;
+aView->Window()->Size (aWidth, aHeight);
+aCS->SetSize              (aWidth, aHeight);
 aCS->SetRange             (0.0, 10.0);
 aCS->SetNumberOfIntervals (10);
 // displaying